 Blade adjustment is simple, direct and positive.
 Hold the tool in one hand with your thumb on the cap.
 Loosen the cap iron thumbscrew all the way, then tighten slightly until there is a little resistance.
 Adjust depth of cut with the stainless steel nut.
 Sight down the base of the tool from the front, and judge depth and squareness of the blade by the thin dark line of the blade showing against the sole as it protrudes.
 When you are done, snug the cap thumbscrew.
 Do not over tighten.

 The Low Angle Jointer intentionally has very little lateral adjustment of the blade.
 This is an advantage.
 As you adjust the blade, it will track squarely with the sole.
 The disadvantage is that you must sharpen the blade square.
-Today there are many good jigs on the market that make this easy to do.
+We recommend our Honing Guide to help with this task.
 If you find that you don’t like this feature, you can grind the blade narrower to give more lateral play.

-The sole is ground flat to .0015" or less.
-Occasional hand lapping with fine wet/dry sandpaper (320 grit or higher) on a flat surface like a glass plate, will help remove dings and keep it true.
-The cap iron can be polished with any good brass polish, or allowed to patina with age and use Occasionally, the tool should be disassembled, cleaned, and moving parts oiled.
-The blade should be kept lightly oiled to prevent rust, especially when tool is not in use.
-We recommend Camellia or Jojoba Oil - vegetable oil based products.
-They are non-toxic, odor-free and easy to use.
+The sole is surface ground flat to a tolerance of .0015".
+Depending on how much use your tool gets, an occasional light sanding with 320 grit or finer wet/dry paper on a flat surface will keep the sole in as-new condition.
+Tools with Iron bodies should be kept lightly oiled or waxed to prevent rust.
+We recommend Jojoba Oil, a plant based oil product that is non-toxic, odor-free and easy to use.
 Also, in our shop, we use a fine abrasive handblock to remove any light surface oxide from tool bodies and blades.
-The oils and the abrasive handblock are available from us
+Jojoba Oil and abrasive handblocks are available from us.

 Materials and workmanship are guaranteed for the life of your tool.
 Call for repairs or replacement parts.
 We are available for advice if you ever have a problem using your tool.